bruits/maudit/website/content/docs/library.md

 }
 ```

-`Box<dyn std::error::Error>` is typically seen as an anti-pattern in Rust, as it makes it hard to handle specific error types.
-But, for the sake of simplicity, we'll use it here.

 ## Building pages

 The first step in building our own entrypoint is to iterate over the routes and build each page.
 Routes can either be static (i.e. `/index`) or dynamic (i.e. `/articles/[id]`).
 For now, we'll only handle static routes.